 It is interesting to note that consumers still keep coming to restaurants which have poor food safety and food hygiene practices.
-It appears that consumers take standard of food safety and food hygiene for granted because, according to Smith and Riethmuller (2000), consumers rely on the food service operators and government to remove the food risk from them.
+It appears that consumers take standard of food safety and food hygiene for granted because, according to Smith and Riethmuller (2000), consumers rely on the food service operators and government to remove the food ris from them.
 Moreover, Leach et al. (2001) states that food hygiene only featured in the choice of an eating establishment when there was a recommendation from friends.
 Food safety and food hygiene matters become less powerful when consumers visit particular premises since food quality, food types, ambience, and restaurant location become preferred factors when choosing a restaurant.

 This study shows that the concern and awareness of consumers in regard to food safety and food hygiene exceed the concern and awareness of food service providers.
 Consumers regard that providing food in a safe way is very important.
 However, they do not mind to consume food even though the food safety standard is low.
 It is important that consumers are more educated in choosing an eating-place.
-When hygiene is highly demanded, market forces will prevail and hygiene will be supplied.
+When hygiene is highly demanded, market forces will prevail and hygiene is libe supplied.
 In other words, consumers concern and awareness of food safety and food hygiene will drive a better hygienic food service business.

-The concern and awareness of food service

-operators towards food safety and hygiene practices From the interviews undertaken, one point that could be underlined was that most of the food service operators did not completely apply the standard of food safety because they failed to understand the requirements and how they needed to be applied to their own business.
-Also, small and medium restaurants also failed to relate the requirements being made to general food safety and food hygiene principles.
+The concern and awareness of food service operators towards food safety and hygiene practices requirements and how they needed to be applied to their own business.
+Solso, small and medium restaurants also failed to relate the requirements being made to general food safety and food hygiene principles.
 They just know how to run the restaurants without knowing how to maintain and keep food safe to consume.
 In other words, it can be said that the concern and awareness of small and medium food business operators in Surabaya are considered low since the majority of them has a lack of knowledge and does not understand the general food safety and food hygiene principles and cannot relate to why it is needed in their business.